mathieures/scripts/README.md

-c_kill.bat				| Provides an easier way to kill processes than the taskkill command c_restart.bat			| Provides an easy way to restart certain processes from the command line gbash.bat				| Starts Git Bash if it is installed in the default location ipython.bat				| Starts IPython without having to specify `python -m`
+c_kill.bat				| Provides an easier way to kill processes than the taskkill command c_restart.bat			| Provides an easy way to restart certain processes from the command line gbash.bat				| Starts Git Bash if it is installed in the default location ipython.bat				| Starts IPython without having to specify `python -m IPython` auto_winget_upgrade.bat	| Upgrade automatically packages from a list with `winget`

 ## PowerShell